jcmnunes/josenunes.dev/src/blog/welcome-post/index.md

 [this one](https://themeforest.net/item/profyl-personal-vcard-resume-html-template/20952362)
 from iconic themes.

 However, I soon start tackling the design.
-I ended up designing several screens (story repeats itself!! 😫).
+I ended up designing several screens.
 The first change I made was to introduce a dark theme.
 Later, I redesigned the homepage to suit my personal preference.

 ![Mock of the second version of the website](version2-home.png)